-Healthy adults can become living liver donors after extensive medical testing.
-Up to one half of the donor’s liver is surgically removed and transplanted into a recipient in need.
-Annual follow-ups with a doctor are recommended for all living organ donors.
+Healthy adults may also be able to become living liver donors after extensive medical testing.
+A portion of the donor’s liver is surgically removed and transplanted into a recipient in need.